javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

      }"
  }
 ```
-The payload contains all the 12 deck of still available production cards.
+The payload displays all 12 decks containing still available production cards.
 A player can buy only the card on top of all the others belonging to the same deck, so the view can just show the 12 available ones.
 If a deck has been totally consumed, then ```"cardID" : 0```.
 * ```deck``` indicates the deck among the (initial) 12 available;
 * ```cardID```is the ID of the card to show on that deck.
 <br/>